21 Best Front Deltoid Exercises: Build Strong, Defined Shoulders

 2. Hold a pair of dumbbells at shoulder height.

-3. Begin with your palms facing toward each other and your elbows just below shoulder level.
+3. Begin with your palms facing each other and elbows just below shoulder level.

 4. Push the weights straight up, stopping just short of locking out your elbows.

-5. Then control the dumbbells all the way down until your upper arms are parallel with the floor or slightly lower.
+5. Then, control the dumbbells all the way down until your upper arms are parallel to the floor or slightly lower.

 Tips